rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 At this point of the chapter, If you are a developer and I did not pass your bullshiting test, you are already getting another book.

-If you are not a developer, please recognise their colossal effort in building this muscle mass in the brain.
+If you are not a developer, please recognise their effort in building this muscle mass in the brain.
 Developers can step over pain, stress and hold a considerable amount of logic at same time.

 Did I mention they eat opposite ideas for breakfast ?